Scripture: John 19:25-27 (alternate reading: Luke 7:11-17)

-At the beginning of Jesus' birth, when he was presented in the temple, Simeon had predicted that Mary would suffer greatly – a sword will pierce through your own soul (see Luke 2:33-35).
-Many have called Mary a martyr in spirit.
-Bernard of Clairvaux said: Jesus "died in body through a love greater than anyone had known.
-She died in spirit through a love unlike any other since his."
-Mary did not despair in her sorrow and loss, since her faith and hope were sustained by her trust in God and the love she had for her Son.
 Jesus, in his grief and suffering, did not forget his mother.
 He entrusted her care to John, as well as John to her.
 No loss, no suffering can keep us from the love of Christ (Romans 8:35-39).
 Paul the Apostle says that love bears all things, believes all things, hopes all things, endures all things (1 Corinthians 13:3).
-We can find no greater proof of God's love for us than the willing sacrifice of his Son on the cross.
+We can find no greater proof of God's love for us than the willing sacrifice of his only begotten Son, the Lord Jesus Christ, on the cross.
 Do you know the love that enables you to bear your cross and to endure trial and difficulties with faith and hope in God?

 "Lord Jesus Christ, by your death on the cross you have won pardon for us and freedom from the tyranny of sin and death.
-May I live in the joy and freedom of your victory over sin and death."
+May I live in the joy and freedom of your victory over sin, condemnation, and death."

 Be a rock of refuge for me, a strong fortress to save me!